LASERS VS LEDS HAIR GROWTH TREATMENTS: WHICH IS BETTER?

 To understand exactly how the effectiveness of an LED helmet compares to a laser hair growth helmet, let’s look at how LLLT works, and three key factors where the two differ.

-How Low-Level Laser Therapy Works
+How Light Therapy for Hair Growth Works

 If you’re experiencing hair loss, it means your hair follicles are no longer functioning optimally or getting the energy they need.
 This is where your mitochondria come in.
-Mitochondria are the power plants of your cells, and when they are revived or restimulated, your hair stays intact and new hair can grow.
+Mitochondria are the power plants of your cells.
+And when they are revived or restimulated, your hair stays intact and new hair can grow.

 The challenge is that your hair follicles are deep below the surface and restoring them requires a precise dose of energy.